What foods stain teeth?

 foods that stain teeth

-Due to the passage of time and some bad habits, tooth enamel can lose its characteristic bright white colour.
-Tooth stains are one of the oral disorders that most concern the general population.
-They are largely due to the frequent ingestion of certain drinks and foods that stain teeth.
+Due to the passage of time and some bad habits, tooth enamel can lose its characteristic bright white color.
+Tooth stains are one of the oral and dental alterations that most concern the general population.
+They are largely due to the frequent ingestion of certain beverages and foods that stain teeth.
+Although for most people it is not possible to stop eating foods that cause teeth to darken little by little, knowing which are the most harmful to the white of the enamel could help to restrict them in the diet.
+Let's see which foods stain teeth most frequently, what consequences they have for the health and esthetics of teeth, and what recommendations experts make to keep teeth whiter through diet.

 What drinks and foods stain teeth?